fractal-analytics-platform/fractal-tasks-core/docs/roi_tables.md

 2. We keep track of the original state before some transformations are applied - e.g. shifting FOVs to avoid overlaps, or shifting a multiplexing cycle during registration.
 3. Several tasks in `fractal-tasks-core` take an existing ROI table as an input and then loop over the ROIs defined in the table.
 Such tasks have more flexibility, as they can process e.g. a whole well, a set of FOVs, or a set of custom regions of the array.
 4. We store ROIs associated to segmented objects, for instance the bounding boxes of organoids/nuclei.
-5. We store measurements associated to segmented objects, e.g. as computed via `regionprops` from `scikit-image` (as wrapped in [napari-skimage-regionprops](https://github.com/haesleinhuepf/napari-skimage-regionprops)).
+5. We store measurements associated to segmented objects (e.g. as computed via `regionprops` from `scikit-image`, as wrapped in [napari-skimage-regionprops](https://github.com/haesleinhuepf/napari-skimage-regionprops)).
+Note: we store these tables with the the same AnnData format as described in this page, but they are not *ROI* tables and therefore they are not based on the current specifications (notably with respect to the [required columns](#table-contents)).

 ## Table specifications